zarif98sjs/The-Hitchhiker-s-Guide-to-Linear-Algebra/README.md

 &nbsp;

 2 things in mathematics always had me in awe .
-One was _complex number_ and other one was _linear algebra_ .
+One was _complex number_ ( thanks to [Welch Labs](https://youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) and [this](https://press.princeton.edu/books/paperback/9780691169248/an-imaginary-tale) awesome book ) and other one was _linear algebra_ ( thanks to the one and only great [Grant Sanderson](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) ) .
 From state of the art _Machine Learning_ to the core of _Quantum Computing_ , Linear Algebra is practically everywhere .
-In my level 2 , I had the chance of taking Linear Algebra Course which was purely mathematical and as a CS student that was a bit of a bummer .
+In my level 2 in undergrad , I had the chance of taking Linear Algebra Course which was a course offered from the math department .
 To get the CS flavour and gain better intuition , I had to dive deep into other resources (details in the Resource section) .
-This personal note + blog hybrid contains some of the core stuffs that I had learnt and gained better intuition through this time .
+This is some kind of hybrid of personal note + blog , contains some of the core stuffs that I had learnt and gained better intuition through this time .
 I have also implemented some of the basic LA algorithm stuffs in python for reference code along with the theories .

-Hopefully this serves as a good starting point / refresher for anyone who is starting / practising ML / QC .
+Hopefully this serves as a good starting point / refresher for anyone who is starting / practising ML / QC or anyone who is interested in general .

 &nbsp;

 # **Contribution & Future Plan**

-This is no where near completion .
+This is yet to be completed .
 In Future , I have plans to add more applications like in ML and QC .
-If you are interested to contribute with anything (writeup/code/simulation) , feel free to send pull request .
+If you are interested to contribute with anything (writeup/code/simulation) , feel free to send pull request / let me know .

 &nbsp;